-- 8. Click on "Go to home page". - 9.
-From the home page, click on "Manage my Passwords". - 10.
+- 8. Click "Go to home page". - 9.
+From the home page, click "Manage my Passwords". - 10.
 Type in your default password again (see above) and click "next". - 11.
-You are now on the page where you will choose and enter your Active Directory password.
-Please read the password policy before choosing your password.
+You will now choose and enter your Active Directory password.
+Please read the password policy before typing.
 Once you have typed in and confirmed your new password, click "next".
 You have now successfully set up your ACTIVE DIRECTORY CREDENTIALS!

-USERNAME: Your 9-digit employee ID PASSWORD: the password you just set in Password Manager
+ACTIVE DIRECTORY USERNAME: Your 9-digit employee ID ACTIVE DIRECTORY PASSWORD: The password you just set in Password Manager